 Financial exploitation of older Americans has reached a point that the federal government has launched an investigation after a new report indicates that the elderly were cheated out of $3 billion in 2010.

-Our Los Angeles bankruptcy lawyers were saddened to learn that so many people seemed to have no qualms about taking advantage of older adults.
+Our Woodland Hills bankruptcy lawyers were saddened to learn that so many people seemed to have no qualms about taking advantage of older adults.

 We know that in some cases‚ these individuals who were looking forward to living out their Golden Years free of financial worries are now suddenly thrust into a situation where they may have depleted retirement funds‚ savings and may even be exploring bankruptcy and foreclosure.